Costco Beef Bulgogi (Korean BBQ) Pro Tips + Recipe Ideas

 Costco Beef Bulgogi Taste Test

-When I started eating this a few years ago the raw meat would always be a nice shade of red.
-Now it seems like you got to be lucky to get one that looked fresh.
+When I started eating this Costco bulgogi beef a few years ago, the raw meat would always be a nice shade of red.
+Now it seems like you got to be lucky to get one that looks fresh.